 - Pharmaca: 570 Munras Avenue, Monterey (next to Trader Joe’s)

-In an effort to ensure the health and safety of our campus community, we ask employees and students to refrain from coming to campus until they are fully vaccinated.
+In an effort to ensure the health and safety of our campus community, we ask employees and students to refrain from coming to campus until they are fully vaccinated and have obtained their booster.
 An individual is considered fully vaccinated two weeks after their final dose of their vaccine.
-Our faculty and staff are prepared to support remote student participation during new student welcome week (the week of August 30) and during the first weeks of classes (starting September 7).
+Our faculty and staff are prepared to support online student participation during new student welcome week (the week of August 29) and during the first weeks of classes (starting September 6).
 Students and employees with approved medical or religious exemptions may attend classes on campus once their exemption is approved.

 An online COVID vaccine verification system is available to allow uploading of documentation of your vaccination.
 Employees and students will have received an email from Middlebury@SEntryMD.com with details on how to provide documentation.

 Students, faculty, and staff with a genuine medical condition or religious belief that prohibits them from being vaccinated may request an exemption to this policy.
 Students should submit a request for an exemption to the Office of Student Services by downloading this form and then submitting to email@example.com.
 Institute employees wishing to submit a request for a medical or religious exemption should complete this form and submit it to firstname.lastname@example.org for review and consideration.